c3lang/c3-web/src/content/docs/Generic Programming/compiletime.md

 ### `$stringify`

 Turn an expression into a string.
+Typically used with `#foo` parameters.

 ### `$typeof`